 If no wires are loose, examine them for cuts.
 Often, cuts will prevent the chair from closing properly.
 Once you have located the cuts, intertwine the loose ends to reconnect the wiring.
 To prevent this from happening again, wrap the wires with electrical tape and fasten the wires to the frame of your recliner with zip ties.

-The Recliner Isn't Moving Properly or the Recliner Footrest Is Leaning
+The Recliner Isn't Moving Properly

 If your recliner uses a lever to move instead of power, pushing and pulling the lever quickly and repeatedly can cause it to become difficult to use.
 To avoid this problem, hold the lever in the position you'd like for at least five seconds to prevent this problem from occurring.
 If the recliner footrest is leaning when the chair is open or the footrest is hard to open and close, the reclining mechanism scissors may be bent or broken or there may be an issue with the chair frame.
 A repair technician will need to determine the exact cause as to why the recliner footrest is leaning.